 Any expenditure \$5.00 and over requires a receipt, if no receipt is available a GER must be completed explaining the purchase and reason for no receipt.

-Entries on financial forms and in Therap are to be exact.
+Entries in Therap are to be exact.
 Do not round off.

 Each purchase entry should include merchant/vendor and if applicable, a brief explanation of the purchase.